DiaaSaber/EasyKashTask/README.md

-open browser and enter localhost:4200 to retrieve transactions, press on Get Transactions button to change query parameters, go to angular-app/src/app/services/random-user.service.ts and change per_page, seller_id parameters in th url on line 15
+open browser and enter localhost:4200 to retrieve transactions, press on Get Transactions button press on page numbers or next to use the pagination option to change query parameters, go to angular-app/src/app/services/random-user.service.ts and change per_page, seller_id parameters in th url on line 15

 For Testing: